zenml-io/terraform-provider-zenml/docs/resources/stack.md

   * `feature_store`
   * `image_builder`
 * `labels` - (Optional) A map of labels to associate with the stack.
+* `workspace` - (Optional) The workspace to create the stack in.
+Defaults to "default".
+Forces new resource if changed.

--> **Note** The stack will be created in the default workspace.
-Future versions may allow workspace configuration.
+-> **Note** If no workspace is specified, the stack will be created in the "default" workspace.

 ## Attributes Reference